South Carolina Teen Posts Snapchat Pic Holding Gun, Sign Containing Racial Slur, Faces Expulsion From School

 Similarly, an area resident who asked not to be identified says the whole situation makes him “mad as hell.”

-“That student is old enough to know better.”
+“That student is old enough to know better,” he said.